 Is crypto trading legal in Australia?

 Yes, crypto trading is legal in Australia.
-The Australian government recognizes cryptocurrencies as legal property and allows their use for payments and investments.
-Crypto exchanges and service providers must register with the Australian Transaction Reports and Analysis Centre (AUSTRAC) and comply with anti-money laundering and counter-terrorism financing (AML/CTF) rules.
-Crypto gains are subject to capital gains tax and goods and services tax (GST) in Australia.
+The government recognizes cryptocurrencies as legal property.
+Crypto exchanges must register with AUSTRAC and comply with AML/CTF rules.
+Crypto gains are subject to capital gains tax and GST.

 Is crypto trading legal in Brazil?